 Only use lowercase letters.

 WordPress will resolve these errors for you automatically.
-We mention them solely so you don’t get confused when WordPress substitutes dashes for spaces or lowercase your capital letters.
+We mention them solely so you don’t get confused when WordPress substitutes dashes for spaces or lowercases your capital letters.

 How to Change the Slug of a WordPress Post?

 When creating or modifying a WordPress post, you may change the slug.
 If you’re going to write a new post, save this as a draught first.
-When you click the Title box, you’ll see a box with the Permalink URL and an Edit icon.
+You’ll see a box with the Permalink URL and an Edit icon when you click the Title box.

 When you select Edit from the drop-down menu, the slug component of the URL will be editable.